daryllxd/lifelong-learning/programming/style/clean-code.md

 - Journal Comments
 - Noise Comments: `Default constructor`, `The day of the month`,

-Don’t Use a Comment When You Can Use a Function or a Variable.
+__Don’t use a comment when you can use a function or a variable.__

-Closing Brace Comments: Sometimes programmers will put special comments on closing braces.
-Although this might make sense for long functions with deeply nested structures, it serves only to clutter the kind of small and encapsulated functions that we prefer.
-So if you find yourself wanting to mark your closing braces, try to shorten your functions instead.
+- Closing Brace Comments: Clutter.

-Commented-out code: We have source control to remember this shit.
+- Commented-out code: We have source control to remember this shit.

-HTML Comments: Suck ass.
+- HTML Comments: Suck ass.

-Nonlocal Information: If you must write a comment, then make sure it describes the code it appears near.
+- Nonlocal Information: If you must write a comment, then make sure it describes the code it appears near.
 Don’t offer systemwide information in the context of a local comment.

-Inobvious Connection: The connection between a comment and the code it describes should be obvious.
+- Inobvious Connection: The connection between a comment and the code it describes should be obvious.
 If you are going to the trouble to write a comment, then at least you’d like the reader to be able to look at the comment and the code and understand what the comment is talking about.

 	/*
 	* start with an array that is big enough to hold all the pixels * (plus filter bytes), and an extra 200 bytes for header info */